More Health:

 "But when it comes to the focus on DEI (Diversity, Equity and Inclusion) there is a concerted, very well-funded effort in this country to portray it as divisive, illegal and un-American.
 Our people are dedicated to show that's a misconception.
 When DEI works, it has potential to benefit all of us."

 Stephen P. Fera, executive vice president of public affairs at IBX, said things need to change now.
-He noted the IBX Foundation expects to have raised more than $85 million by the end of the year, dating back to its inception in 2011.
+He noted the IBX Foundation expects to have awarded more than $85 million by the end of the year, dating back to its inception in 2011.

 "What we do with this is critical," Fera said.
 "If we don't, we'll be having the same conversation three, five or more years from now with no better results for the health care system.